-I had a most amazing experience recently.
-I was preparing to facilitate a memorial service for the partner of a friend’s niece.
-When my friend asked if I might support her niece, I tuned in to his spirit.
+Recently I experienced a powerful connection I want to share with you here.
+I was preparing to facilitate a memorial service.
+The man we were gathering to celebrate was the 46 year old partner of a friend’s niece.
 I’ll call him Jay.
-I have connected with people in comas or on the other side for over 30 years and can discern the Source of the energy and messages I experience.
-I felt Jay’s presence in meditation, and he shared some words and images with me then, so I agreed to help his partner whom I’ll call Kay.
+When my friend asked if I might support her niece Kay, I tuned in to Jay’s spirit.
+I felt his presence during my meditation.
+He shared some words and images with me then, so I agreed to help his partner.

 This is what I heard: